 Who should use UXpin?

-UXpin is ideal for startups or small businesses who collaborate on projects.
+UXpin is ideal for startups or small businesses that collaborate on projects.
 It’s a very powerful app that makes many aspects of design very straightforward.

 How much is UXpin?

 UXpin costs $19 per editor per month for Basic which includes unlimited prototypes.
 Advanced costs $29 per user per month and includes conditional logic and expressions, with Professional at $69 per editor per month.
 Enterprise has pricing by quotation and includes priority support.

 Marvel is a tool for converting images and mockups into prototypes.
 It is the perfect site for turning design files into code from multiple sources including Sketch and Photoshop.
 Marvel is one of the easiest ways there is to turn your sketches, images and mockups into realistic mobile and web prototypes.